Josephine Siao

+Born in Shanghai, Ciao emigrated to Hong Kong at the age of 2, and began her acting career at the age of 6.
+In 1955, she appeared alongside Bruce Lee in An Orphan's Tragedy.
+Her performance in The Orphan Girl (1956) garnered the Best Child Actor Award at the 2nd Southeast Asian Film Festival.
+Ciao subsequently became one of the biggest teen idols in Hong Kong during the late 1960s, along with frequent co-star Connie Chan Po-chu.
+The two were often cast in wuxia films and contemporary dramas.
+Colourful Youth (1966), in which they both appeared, is credited with popularising Cantonese film musicals.
+Siao briefly retired from acting in 1968 to attend Seton Hall University in the US.
+After graduating with a bachelor's degree in communications in 1970, she returned to Hong Kong, where she went on to become one of the city's most prolific actresses.
+In 1982, she starred in Plain Jane to the Rescue, which became one of her most famous roles.

+Siao won the Best Actress Award at the Hong Kong Film Awards twice, for The Wrong Couples (1987) and Summer Snow (1995).
+Her performance in the latter also won her Best Actress at both the Berlinale and the Golden Horse Awards, while Hu-Du-Men (1996) saw her named Best Actress at the Asia-Pacific Film Festival and the Golden Horse Awards.
+Siao appeared in the critically acclaimed martial arts film Fong Sai-yuk (1993), where she played Miu Tsui-fa, the kung fu–fighting mother of the titular character, portrayed by Jet Li.
+She reprised her role in Fong Sai-yuk II (1993).
+Her other memorable martial arts films include Fist of Fury 1991 (1991) and Fist of Fury 1991 II (1992).

 Biography

 Siao was born as Siao Liang in Shanghai, with her ancestral home in Luzhi, Suzhou, Jiangsu.
 At the age of two, she was brought to Hong Kong by her parents.

 Soon after her father died, at the age of six (1953), she began to become a child star to solve the family's financial problems.
 When she was 7 years old, she took on the first film and art film "Little Star Tears" (1954).
 In 1956, she performed "Aunt Mei" for the Shaw Brothers Company.
 Her famous work is "The Wandering Children" (1960) and this made her became one of the biggest teen idols in Hong Kong during the late 1960s, along with frequent co-star Connie Chan Po-chu.
 The two were often cast in wuxia films as disciples of the same master and sometimes—when Connie played the male lead—as young heroes in love.
 Back in the 1960s, Josephine's and Connie's fans maintained a heated rivalry.
 News of their fans getting into catfights was not uncommon in those days.